edespino/cloudberry-site/docs/sys-utilities/clusterdb.md

 Specifies whether to use color in diagnostic messages.
 Possible values are `always`, `auto`, and `never`.

-This utility, like most other Cloudberry Database utilities, also uses the environment variables supported by `libpq`.
+This utility, like most other Apache Cloudberry utilities, also uses the environment variables supported by `libpq`.

 ## Diagnostics